 Response activities to protect human health under the direction of the U.S. Environmental Protection Agency (EPA) have focused on replacing residential yard soils contaminated by the transport of lead ores and concentrates.
-As of the date of this Draft Restoration Plan and Environmental Assessment (RP/EA), there are no ongoing response activities occurring or planned in the Viburnum Trend by EPA.
+As of the date of this Final Restoration Plan and Environmental Assessment (Final RP/EA), there are no ongoing response activities occurring or planned in the Viburnum Trend by EPA.
 However, the U.S. Forest Service is investigating releases from mining, milling and smelting activities onto Mark Twain National Forest and evaluating potential response actions.
 The Missouri Department of Natural Resources has regulatory authority over operating mining, milling, and smelting activities and are overseeing clean-up of recent spills from mine and mill facilities, as well as compliance with other applicable environmental laws, such as the National Pollutant Discharge Elimination System permits and the Metallic Minerals Waste Management Act.

-Under the Comprehensive Environmental Response, Compensation, and Liability Act (CERCLA), through the Natural Resource Damage Assessment and Restoration (NRDAR) process, natural resource Trustees are authorized to assess and recover damages resulting from injuries to natural resources attributable to hazardous substance releases.
+Under the Comprehensive Environmental Response, Compensation, and Liability Act (CERCLA), through the Natural Resource Damage Assessment and Restoration (NRDAR) process, natural resource trustees are authorized to assess and recover damages resulting from injuries to natural resources attributable to hazardous substance releases.
 42 U.S.C. § 9607(f).
-The Trustees then utilize these recovered damages to plan and implement actions to restore, replace, rehabilitate, and/or acquire the equivalent of injured natural resources and the services they provide pursuant to a restoration plan.
+The trustees then utilize these recovered damages to plan and implement actions to restore, replace, rehabilitate, and/or acquire the equivalent of injured natural resources and the services they provide pursuant to a restoration plan.
 42 U.S.C. § 9611(i).
-The Trustees in this case, the State of Missouri, acting through Missouri Department of Natural Resources, the United States Department of Agriculture acting through the U.S. Forest Service, and the United States Department of the Interior acting through U.S. Fish and Wildlife Service, developed this Draft RP/EA in accordance with CERCLA Section 111(i) and its implementing regulations (43 C.F.R. § 11.93) to inform the public as to the types and amount of restoration that are expected to partially compensate for injuries to natural resources and the services they provide associated with the releases of heavy metals from the facilities in the Viburnum Trend.
-Restoration actions identified in this Draft RP/EA will be implemented by Potentially Responsible Parties as per the terms of a Consent Decree filed concurrently with the publication of this document.
+The Trustees in this case, the State of Missouri, acting through Missouri Department of Natural Resources, the United States Department of Agriculture acting through the U.S. Forest Service, and the United States Department of the Interior acting through U.S. Fish and Wildlife Service, developed this Final RP/EA in accordance with CERCLA Section 111(i) and its implementing regulations (43 C.F.R. § 11.93) to inform the public as to the types and amount of restoration that are expected to partially compensate for injuries to natural resources and the services they provide associated with the releases of heavy metals from the facilities in the Viburnum Trend.
+Restoration actions selected in this Final RP/EA will be implemented by Potentially Responsible Parties as per the terms of a Consent Decree filed concurrently with the Draft Restoration Plan/EA.

 Under the National Environmental Policy Act (NEPA; 42 U.S.C. § 4321 et seq.), federal agencies must identify and evaluate environmental impacts that may result from federal actions.
-This Draft RP/EA describes the purpose and need for action, identifies potential restoration alternatives, including a No Action alternative (Alternative A), summarizes the affected environment, and describes the potential environmental consequences of proposed restoration activities.
-The restoration alternatives described and evaluated in this Draft RP/EA include Stream Enhancement (Alternative B), Enhanced Closure of Tailings Areas, Soil Treatment, and Revegetation (Alternative C), Property Transfer and Protection (Alternative D), and the Trustees' Preferred Alternative (Alternative E).
-The Preferred Alternative includes all of the components of Alternatives B - D, including stream restoration; enhanced closure, soil restoration and re-vegetation of terrestrial habitats; and property transfer and protection.
-The Trustees are soliciting comments on this Draft RP/EA, and will address any public comments received in preparing a Final RP/EA wherein the Trustees will identify the Selected Restoration Alternative(s).
+This Final RP/EA describes the purpose and need for action, identifies potential restoration alternatives, including a No Action alternative (Alternative A), summarizes the affected environment, and describes the potential environmental consequences of proposed restoration activities.
+The restoration alternatives described and evaluated in this Final RP/EA include Stream Enhancement (Alternative B), Enhanced Closure of Tailings Areas, Soil Treatment, and Revegetation (Alternative C), Property Transfer and Protection (Alternative D), and the Trustees' Selected Alternative (Alternative E).
+The Selected Alternative includes all the components of Alternatives B - D, including stream restoration; enhanced closure, soil restoration and re-vegetation of terrestrial habitats; and property transfer and protection.
+The Trustees opened a 45-day public comment period (February 20, 2020 through April 6, 2020) for the Draft RP/EA, which resulted in no comments being received from the public.
+The Trustees have selected Alternative E in this Final RP/EA.

-1. Introduction and Summary
+1.0 Introduction and Summary